betterscientificsoftware/bssw.io/Articles/Blog/2026-07-moab-visit.md

 Typically, `K>>M` and `R≈K/n` where `n` is a small integer divisor of `K`, often 1.

 Consequently, in MIF domains represent an *atomic unit of storage* at which VisIt makes problem-sized (or bulk) data requests.
-All requests from VisIt to a plugin are parameterized in terms of a domain (and also a timestep) identifier.
+All requests from VisIt to a plugin are parameterized in terms of a domain (and a timestep) identifier.

-For the MOAB plugin, a somewhat unique design question is what will constitute the all-important mesh domains.
+For the MOAB plugin, a somewhat unusual design question is what will constitute the all-important mesh domains.
 In a MOAB (`.h5m`) file, mesh coordinates and connectivities are stored and expressed in a single, global address space of mesh entities.
 Except for a handful of simple, structured mesh cases, VisIt itself offers no help in decomposing a globally enumerated mesh into pieces for parallel processing.
 Fortunately, MOAB combined with the *collective* parallel I/O capabilities of HDF5 does.